openstack/blazar/doc/source/introduction.rst

 Introduction
 ============

-Idea of creating Climate originated with two different use cases:
+Idea of creating Blazar originated with two different use cases:

 * Compute host reservation (when user with admin privileges can reserve hardware resources that are dedicated to the sole use of a project)
 * Virtual machine (instance) reservation (when user may ask reservation service to provide him working VM not necessary now, but also in the future)

-Now these ideas have been transformed to more general view: with Climate user can request the resources of cloud environment to be provided (“leased”) to his project for specific amount on time, immediately or in future.
+Now these ideas have been transformed to more general view: with Blazar user can request the resources of cloud environment to be provided (“leased”) to his project for specific amount on time, immediately or in future.